India: Striking doctors defy government over rape, murder – DW – 09/12/2024

 "It is clear to us now that the cycle of corruption in the state's health system and the threat of politics in colleges cannot be avoided by the senior officials of the health department.
 This has continually disrupted patient services," Arif Ahmed Laskar, a doctor at RG Kar hospital, told DW.

-Laskar referred to a complaint about alleged financial irregularities at the hospital filed by Akhtar Ali, the former deputy superintendent a year ago to the state vigilance commission and the anti-corruption bureau.
+Laskar referred to a complaint about alleged financial irregularities at the hospital filed by Akhtar Ali, the former deputy superintendent to the state vigilance commission and the anti-corruption bureau, who was in office last year.

 "Instead of acting on his complaints, it led to his own transfer from the institution," added Laskar.